particle-iot/docs/src/content/integrations/introduction.md

 {{imageOverlay src="/assets/images/integrations/integrations-fill-in.png" alt="Integrations options" class="no-darken"}}

+## Cloud secrets

+{{!-- BEGIN shared-blurb c2b1a838-446a-4cf6-8692-d1cfb424035a --}}
+The cloud secrets feature allows you to:

+- Securely store secret data like passwords, API keys, and authorization tokens for external services.
+- Share secrets across [integrations](/integrations/introduction/) and [Logic](/getting-started/logic-ledger/logic/).
+- Prevent even authorized users from viewing the secrets once created.
+- Updating a secret immediately takes effect in all things that use it.
+{{!-- END shared-blurb --}}

+{{imageOverlay src="/assets/images/secrets/webhook-secrets.png" class="no-darken"}}

+For more information, see [cloud secrets](/getting-started/cloud/secrets/).

 ## Additional instructions

 You can find additional instructions and tutorials for specific integrations in the navigation bar to the left under **Integrations** and **Community integrations**.